Selling a house isn’t easy.

 Of course, the realtor’s primary role is to put your house on the market.

-They’ll create a listing for it, accompanied with professional photos of the interior and exterior.
+They’ll create a listing for it, accompanied by professional photos of the interior and exterior.
 With the listing put together and added to the MLS, they’ll then market the house to potential buyers.

 Interested prospective buyers will contact the realtor to arrange a house viewing.